 Boosting Your Benefits with Your Tax Bill

-Paying your taxes with a credit card can give you outsize benefits in several ways.
+Paying your taxes with a credit card can provide you with significant benefits in several ways.

 Charge Taxes to Help Earn a Big Introductory Offer

-Many rewards credit cards offer sign-up or welcome bonuses, where you can collect a giant stash of rewards for spending a certain amount within a relatively short period of time.
-The biggest bonuses are often tied to bigger spending requirements.
+Many rewards credit cards offer sign-up or welcome bonuses, where you can collect a large amount of rewards for spending a certain amount within a relatively short period of time.
+The biggest bonuses are often tied to larger spending requirements.
 You might find a card offering 100,000 points, but it’ll also require you to spend $10,000 within a few months.
 That might not be realistic for your normal spending, but could be attainable in the month you’re paying taxes.

 Hit Spending Thresholds on Existing Cards for More Rewards